 In this post, you will learn what a CI/CD pipeline is, the phases it consists of, the benefits it provides, some of the top CI/CD tools, and other key concepts on this topic.

-In its simplest form, a CI/CD pipeline is a workflow designed to automate the process of building, testing, integrating, and shipping quality software.
-It is a sequential process that optimizes the software release cycles from the code changes committed to a source code repository until they reach a runtime environment.
+CI/CD pipeline is a workflow that automates the build, test, integration, and deployment of high-quality software.
+It is a sequential process that optimizes the software release cycle from code changes committed to a source code repository through deployment to a runtime environment.

 Considering that modern software development entails the usage of multiple environments (i.e., dev, stage, prod), building a workflow that aims to achieve the same goals as a CI/CD pipeline, albeit manually, is tedious, time-consuming, and doesn’t scale well.

-To understand CI/CD pipelines better, we have to consider the main concepts it consists of, such as continuous integration and continuous delivery.
+To better understand CI/CD pipelines, we need to consider the core concepts they encompass, such as continuous integration and continuous delivery.

 Continuous integration aims to prevent the introduction of issues into the main branch of your source code repository, which typically houses the stable version of the application.